 "GSR will not only give us a financial injection, the company is also very much involved in Electric Vehicles and the business around EVs, which makes this match even better", he adds.
 One example is the announcement made at the same press conference: GSR Capital has plans to establish production of batteries for electric vehicles in Trollhättan.
 The EV batteries produced in Trollhättan will be aimed for NEVS vehicles but also for other actors in Sweden.
 "NEVS fulfills all the requirements; perfect location, good supply of electrical power, close to the river, roads and trains, and we are situated in the industrial heart of Sweden, with NEVS, Volvo and many other companies in the automotive industry.
 Within NEVS premises there is also access to land to build the factory", Stefan Tilk states.
 NEVS News Cont'd In October 2017, NEVS signed an agreement on cooperation with DiDi Chuxing, China's ride hailing giant.
 Already in December 2012, GSR decided to invest in DiDi Chuxing whereby GSR became DiDi's first institutional investor.
-"Our relations with DiDi Chuxing have been important in the discussions with GSR and in finalizing this deal", says Kai Johan Jiana, main owner of NEVS.
+"Our relations with DiDi Chuxing have been important in the discussions with GSR and in finalizing this deal", says Kai Johan Jiang, main owner of NEVS.
 GSR Capital focuses on electric vehicles, clean energy, modern agriculture, biotechnology, wireless solutions areas and internet finance.
-"With GSR's investments, NEVS will be able to take further important steps towards the green goal with sustainable mobility solutions of the future", Kai Johan Jiang concludes.
+"With GSR's investments, NEVS will be able to take (U.K.) Ltd. (NMUK).
+Assets sold to GSR also included further important steps towards the green goal with part of Nissan's Japanese battery development sustainable mobility solutions of the future", Kai Johan and production engineering operations located in Jiang concludes.
+Oppama, Atsugi and Zama.
+This transaction is subject to CIFUS approval.
 GSR was founded in 2004 (by Sonny Wu and Richard Lim).
-Today, "GSR Ventures", "GSR United Capital" and "GSR Capital" are three independent yet complementary teams.
-The spirit of "Golden Sand River" is that of a magical river, eternally flowing towards the Yangtze River symbolize GSR's firm commitment towards "innovation" and "investing to building future industries" to serve the world.
-Over the past decade, GSR has invested in game changing companies like: Lattice Power, Didi Chuxing, Xindayang EV, Silevo Solar and many more innovative enterprises.
-In electric vehicles area, GSR Capital has invested in the following companies: Fisker, Boston Power, ICONIQ, IAT, Protean and NEVS.
+Today, "GSR Ventures", "GSR United GSR Capital has offices in Beijing, Hong Kong and Capital" and "GSR Capital" are three independent yet Silicon Valley, Beijing Office. complementary teams.
+NEVS was founded in 2012 and acquired the The spirit of "Golden Sand River" is that of a main assets of the Saab Automobile bankruptcy magical river, eternally flowing towards the Yangtze estates.
+The company has been mainly owned by River symbolize GSR's firm commitment towards NME Holdings Ltd., Tianjin Bin Hai Hi-tech Industrial "innovation" and "investing to building future industries" Development Area (THT) and State Research to serve the world.
+Information Technology Co., Ltd. (SRIT).
+Over the past decade, GSR has invested in NEVS' vision is to shape mobility for a more game changing companies like: Lattice Power, Didi sustainable future.
+Core to this is a global portfolio Chuxing, Xindayang EV, Silevo Solar and many more of fully electric premium cars, mobility solutions and innovative enterprises. sustainable city offerings.
+In electric vehicles area, GSR Capital has invested NEVS' head office and main research and in the following companies: Fisker, Boston Power, development facilities are located in Trollhättan.
+ICONIQ, IAT, Protean and NEVS.
+Sweden, with a second production plant and an R&D Centre under construction in Tianjin, China.
 GSR capital is very much involved in production of EV batteries: